karma659/ai-folio/_pages/about.md

 Before that, I worked as a Software Engineer at Goprac, where I automated systems and integrated AI-driven tools ⚡.

-Currently, I’m pursuing my MS in Finance-FinTech at Baruch College (Zicklin School of Business), where I combine finance and coding to solve real-world investment problems 💡.
+Currently, I’m pursuing  MS in Finance-FinTech at Baruch College (Zicklin School of Business), where I combine finance and coding to solve real-world investment problems 💡.

 I love applying code to finance and teaching others about creating trading strategies.
 Check out my [projects](/ai-folio/projects/) page for writeups on creating trading strategies and becoming a national finalist in IQC 🚀.